FIWARE/tutorials.Entity-Relationships/README.md

 Lets create five shelf units at the same time.
 This request uses the convenience batch processing endpoint to create five shelf entities.
 Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=APPEND` means we will overwrite existing entities if they exist whereas the  `entities` attribute holds an array of entities we wish to update.

 To differenciate **Shelf** Entities from **Store** Entities, each shelf has been assigned `type=Shelf`.
-Real-world properties such as `name` and `location` have been addded as properties to each shelf.
+Real-world properties such as `name` and `location` have been added as properties to each shelf.

 #### Request: